scala/scala/CONTRIBUTING.md

 present tense.
 That also makes the commit subjects easy to reuse in release notes.

-For a bugfix, the title must look like "SI-NNNN - don't crash when moon is in wrong phase".
+For a bugfix, the end of the commit message should say "Fixes scala/bug#NNNN".

 If a commit purely refactors and is not intended to change behaviour, say so.